 The ‘WIFU Meets…’ symposium is a series of events which WIFU has been hosting since 2017.
 In the symposium, each event is dedicated to a WIFU research discipline which is not part of conventional business administration.
 The series began with ‘WIFU Meets History’.
-The WIFU Meets Sociology event was held in 2018, followed by WIFU Meets Anthropology in 2019 and WIFU Meets Law will take place in 2020.
+The WIFU Meets Sociology event was held in 2018, followed by WIFU Meets Anthropology in 2019.

 This is an exchange format with a focus on business and social history, and its aim is to introduce WIFU’s transdisciplinary research work to academics from other research disciplines, develop joint approaches, and establish fruitful research alliances.
 WIFU’s intention is to inspire other academic disciplines to get involved with the ‘family entrepreneurship’ research theme.
 As well as colleagues from other academic fields, members of family businesses and business families are invited to contribute real-world questions to the transdisciplinary discourse.